sujit-patel/sidcup-golf-family-clone/README.md

 This project serves as a demonstration of **front-end development skills**, **animation expertise**, and **performance optimization** using modern JavaScript libraries. 🚀

-A **responsive and interactive** clone of the Sidcup Golf Family website, built using modern web technologies with smooth animations.

 ## 🚀 Features

 - **Fully Responsive** – Works seamlessly on all devices.